eimarfandino/asp-eks/README.md

 # asp-eks

+## 🤔 Why?

+I found myself constantly juggling between multiple AWS accounts and EKS clusters, going through the same tedious process:
+- Remembering the correct AWS profile names
+- Running `asp` to switch profiles
+- Logging in via SSO
+- Updating kubeconfig manually
+- Trying to remember which clusters belonged to which account

+This tool streamlines this entire workflow into a single command, making it easy to switch between different AWS accounts and their corresponding EKS clusters.

+## 🎯 What it does

-Tool for moving to a different EKS cluster using AWS profiles
+Tool for moving to a different EKS cluster using AWS profiles.
+It automatically:
+- Switches AWS profiles
+- Handles SSO login
+- Updates kubeconfig
+- Lists available clusters

 ## Prerequisites